rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 Generates release notes for a Classic Build or Release, or a YML based build.
 The generated file can be any text based format of your choice
 * Can be used on any type of Azure DevOps Agents (Windows, Mac or Linux)
 * Uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* 3.55.x Further enrichment of pipeline `consumedArtifacts` so that when `checkstage=true` changes between the versions of the consumed artifacts are expanded.
 * 3.54.x Added support to find WI linked from GitHub using the `AB#123` syntax and adding them to the `workitems` array
-* 3.52.x Added enrichement of pipeline `consumedArtifacts` to include commits and workitem associated where possible
+* 3.52.x Added enrichment of pipeline `consumedArtifacts` to include commits and workitem associated where possible
 * 3.50.x Added `consumedArtifacts` to the available options in the template
 * 3.46.x Added `manualtest` and `manualTestConfigurations` to the available options in the template
 * 3.32.x Adds parameters to control the retry logic for timed outed out API calls
 * 3.28.x provide a new array of `inDirectlyAssociatedPullRequests`, this contains PR associated with a PR's associated commits.
 Useful if using a Gitflow work work-flow [x866](https://github.com/rfennell/AzurePipelines/issues/866) (see sample template below)
 * 3.27.x enriches the PR with associated commits (see sample template below)
 * 3.25.x enriches the PR with associated work items references (you need to do a lookup into the list of work items to get details, see sample template below)
 * 3.24.x adds labels/tags to the PR
 * 3.21.x adds an override for the historic pipeline to compare against
 * 3.8.x adds `currentStage` variable for multi-stage YAML based builds
 * 3.6.x adds `compareBuildDetails` variable for YAML based builds